What?

 Who?

 Maybe you!
 Most students are rising juniors or seniors, and some are recent graduates.
 They come from small colleges and large universities.
 Summer field courses are required for a Geosciences major at many schools (but not at Williams).
 Check prerequisites to ascertain eligibility.
 Most require structural geology, sedimentology and petrology (the Williams equivalents of GEOS 301, 302 and 303).
-If you’ve already completed an intensive field geology course like in Frontiers Abroad New Zealand, then another field course may not be necessary, talk to Prof. Phoebe Cohen.
+If you’ve already completed an intensive field geology course like in Frontiers Abroad New Zealand, then another field course may not be necessary, talk to the department Chair for more information.

 Why?